SAP/luigi/docs/luigi-core-api.md

 #### getCSSVariables

 Returns CSS variables with key value from Luigi if `@luigi-project/core/luigi_theme-vars.js` is included in the `index.html` and `settings.theming.variables==='fiori'` is defined in the [settings](general-settings.md) section.
-It's also possible to define your own variables file which can be declared in `settings.theming.variables.file` in the {@link general-settings.md settings} section.
+It's also possible to define your own variables file which can be declared in `settings.theming.variables.file` in the [settings](general-settings.md) section.
 The variables should be defined in a JSON file which starts with a `root` key.
 When you configure you own file, you can also implement exception handling by using the function `settings.theming.variables.errorHandling` which gets the error object as argument.